Radiologic Technology Degree

 Offered at the Following Campus

 The Radiologic Technology associate degree program is a sequence of courses that prepares students for positions in radiology departments and related businesses and industries.
 The program emphasizes a combination of didactic and clinical instruction necessary for successful employment.
-Program graduates receive a Radiologic Technology Associate of Applied Science degree, and have the qualifications of an entry-level radiographer, who will be eligible to take the national licensing exam administered by the American Registry of Radiologic Technologists (ARRT) upon completion of all academic and clinical requirements.*
+Program graduates receive a Radiologic Technology Associate of Applied Science degree, have the qualifications of an entry-level radiographer, and will have met the Radiography Didactic and Clinical Competency Requirements of the American Registry of Radiologic Technologists (ARRT) licensing exam.*

 *Note: Arrest or conviction of a misdemeanor (excluding minor traffic violations) arrest or conviction of a felony could inhibit a student's eligiblity to take the licensing exam(s) required by the profession.
 Early notification to the appropriate board is required.